-- We want to determine the 'on-center' post measurement for our gate.
-Digging your holes based off the post hole center is much easier than trying to dig the holes for the distance needed between the posts. - Post spacing for gate openings will vary based on gate width and the hinge/ latch hardware being installed.
-So before we can calculate our 'on-center' post measurement for the gate, you will need to note the following items down: - o The width of the gate - o The width needed for the hinges - o The width needed for the latch - First, let's determine which style of hinge was supplied in your order.
+NOTE If you are utilizing our specialized flange posts, be aware you will use only the 'between posts' measurement.
+See pages 10-12 for more info on installing gates with flange posts. - Post spacing for gate openings will vary based on gate width and the hinge/ latch hardware being installed.
+So before we can calculate our 'on-center' post measurement for the gate, you will need to note the following items down: - o The width of the gate - o The width needed for the hinges - o The width needed for the latch - o The width of your supplied posts - First, let's determine which style of hinge was supplied in your order.
 If you are unsure which hinge you have, you can refer to your itemized invoice or refer to Figure 2.
-Once you know which hinge your gate is utilizing, note the single (one leaf) or double (two leaf) gate width measurement in the table below:
+Once you know which hinge your gate is utilizing, note the single (one leaf) or double (two leaf) gate width measurement in Figure 1 below:

-Hinge Name Use Adjustable Single Gate Width Double Gate Width 5.5" J-Bolt Hinge Walk Gates Yes 3" 6" 7" J-Bolt Hinge Driveway Gates Yes 3" to 4" 6" to 8" Safetech Self-Close Hinge Walk Gates No 3/4" 1.5"
+Hinge Name Use Adjustable Single Gate Width Double Gate Width 5.5" J-Bolt Hinge Walk Gates Yes 3" 6" 7" J-Bolt Hinge Driveway Gates Yes 3" to 4" 6" to 8" Self-Close Hinge Walk Gates No 3/4" 1.5"